-This easy, creamy tomato bacon and chorizo pasta sauce is the perfect comfort food for a weeknight dinner.
-It's got meat, vegetables and a ton of delicious, smoky, spicy flavor from bacon, chorizo and chipotle powder.
+This creamy tomato, bacon and chorizo pasta sauce is the perfect comfort food for a weeknight dinner.
+It's got meat, vegetables and a delicious smoky and spicy flavor from bacon, chorizo and chipotle powder.

 Recipe ingredients and notes: